 - Tire easily

 - Have shortness of breath

 - Have abnormal heart rhythm (arrhythmias)

 Older children and adults with ASDs may have migraine headaches.
-But, it is unclear if the ASD is the cause.
-A small blood clot that forms in the blood stream that causes a stroke are also association with ASD in older children and adults.
-However, it does not currently appear that closing the defect or taking anticoagulants (blood thinners) decreases risk.
+But it's not clear if the ASD is the cause.
+A small blood clot that forms in the bloodstream that may cause a stroke can be linked to ASD in older children and adults.
+But it does not appear that closing the defect or taking blood thinners (anticoagulants) decreases risk.

 How is an atrial septal defect diagnosed in a child?